See a Doctor Within 15 Minutes

 In addition to group exercise classes tailored to seniors’ needs, many certified instructors and trainers can offer personalized advice or one-on-one guidance to ensure you’re getting the most out of your workout routine.

-Your personal trainer may have specialized training in building an exercise program for older adults or be an older adult themselves with decades of experience helping others exercise.
+Your trainer may have specialized training in building an exercise program for older adults or be an older adult with decades of experience helping others exercise.

 Finding a qualified personal trainer to work with seniors can be especially beneficial for those with age-related health complications or severe deconditioning.